Effective Date: 27 July 2023

 DISCLOSING OR SHARING PERSONAL INFORMATION

 We respect your right to control who accesses your information.
-We disclose or share your personal information when:
+We disclose or share your Personal Data when:

 - Your account is set up by a third party, you enable us to share your information with a third party or you choose to share your information with other mobile applications or websites.
-In these cases, by turning on the data sharing, you enable us to share your personal information, including health-related information, with a third party at your discretion.
+In these cases, by turning on the data sharing, you enable us to share your Personal Data, including health-related information, with a third party at your discretion and with your consent if required.
 If you instruct us to share information from your Account with a third party, the information will be the responsibility of that third party.
 We encourage you to read the privacy policies of any third parties carefully.

 - When: (i) reasonably necessary to comply with legal process (such as a court order, subpoena or search warrant) or other legal requirements; (ii) disclosure would mitigate Adherium’s liability in an actual or threatened lawsuit; (iii) necessary to protect the legal rights of Adherium’s users, customers, business partners or other interested parties; or (iv) necessary for the prevention or detection of crime (subject in each case to applicable law).